Preparing devices

 Forwarding syslog messages from a Cisco IOS router

-Here are some Cisco commands to turn on syslog.
+Here are some Cisco commands to enable syslog.
 Typically, it is easier to use syslog than SNMP traps from network devices.
 The most basic IOS command to send syslog messages is:

 logging 192.0.2.10